 - giving the person short, clear instructions

-- demonstrating what to do, and in stages gently guide the person to take care of their mouth and teeth
+- demonstrating what to do, and gently guiding the person to take care of their mouth and teeth in stages

 - clearly and simply explaining what you are about to do, gesturing with a toothbrush and toothpaste if you are brushing the person’s teeth